Herbert Wright on

 Werner Sobek Responds

-The great German architect, engineer and material specialist says 'it's a mistake to assume that high-tech and low-tech are mutually exclusive'
+The great German architect and engineer says 'it's a mistake to assume that high-tech and low-tech are mutually exclusive'

 DesignCurial December 2013